lguy/course-microbial-genomics/episodes/blast.Rmd

 The remote file location can be a relative path from your home or an absolute path, starting with `/`.

+To bring up a local terminal on your Windows computer, click on the "+" sign on the main window of MobaXTerm.
+If that doesn't work, use SFTP.
+Click on Session, SFTP, and fill in the Remote host as usual `rackham.uppmax.uu.se` and your username.
+Navigate to `/proj/g2020004/nobackup/3MK013/<username>/blast` on the right panel, then drag and drop files between your computer and Uppmax.

 ::: solution